DaveMielke/NBP/b2g/ui/doc/tables.rst

 * The uppercase accented letters are represented by adding dots 7 and 8 to their coresponding six-dot Spanish literary representations.

-* The additional punctuation symbols are represented by adding dot 7 to their associated NABCC punctuation symbols, e.g. adding dot 7 to the NABCC question mark for the inverted question mark.
+* The inverted punctuation symbols are represented by adding dot 7 to their associated NABCC punctuation symbols.

 .. include:: tbl-braille-spanish.rst